awesto/django-shop/docs/tutorial/quickstart.rst

 In this demo the description of the products can be translated into different natural languages.

-When migrating from the Simple Products demo, assure you are in the ``django-shop`` folder and using the correct virtual environment:
+When migrating from the Simple Products demo, assure you are in the ``django-shop`` folder and using the correct virtual environment.
+Then in a shell invoke:

 .. code-block:: shell